Nuclear stress test

 - Low blood flow during rest and exercise.
 Part of your heart isn't getting enough blood at all times, which could be due to severe coronary artery disease or a previous heart attack.

-- Lack of radioactive dye in parts of your heart.
-Areas of your heart that don't show the radioactive dye have tissue damage from a heart attack.
+- Lack of blood flow in parts of your heart.
+Areas of your heart that don't show the radioactive tracer have damage from a heart attack.

-If you don't have enough blood flow through your heart, you may need to undergo coronary angiography.
+If you don't have enough blood flow through your heart, you may need to have coronary angiography.
 This test looks directly at the blood vessels supplying your heart.
-If you have severe blockages, you may need a coronary intervention (angioplasty and stent placement) or open-heart surgery (coronary artery bypass).
+If you have severe blockages, you may need an angioplasty and stent placement or open-heart surgery (coronary artery bypass).